oceanseth/BazaarPlanner/README.md

 3. Run the development server: npm run dev

-    This will start the local server at http://localhost:5173
+    This will start the local server at http://localhost:3000

-4. Build for production:
-    npm run build
+4. Build for production: (runs automatically upon push to production) npm run build

-    The built files will be in the dist directory.
+    The built files will be in the build directory.

 ## 📁 Project Structure
-- `src/` - Source code
+- `js/` - Main javascript Classes.
+Lowercase filesnames are utility/initial setup scripts.
-- `public/` - Static assets (images, etc.)
+- `public/` - Static assets (images, etc.) these will be pushed to s3
-- `dist/` - Production build output (generated)
+- `build/` - Production build output (generated)
-- `import-lambda/` - Lambda function for the bazaartracker import functionality
+- `import-lambda/` - Legacy Lambda function for the bazaartracker import functionality (not used anymore)

 ## 🔧 Tech Stack
 - Vite - Build tool and development server